 Unique to a particular project, the Commissioning Plan is the reference document that identifies the strategies, aspects and responsibilities within the commissioning process for each phase of a project, for all of the project team members.
-This document outlines the overall process, schedule, organization and documentation requirements of the commissioning process.
+This document outlines the overall process, schedule, organization, responsibilities and documentation requirements of the commissioning process.

 The Commissioning Plan is developed at the start of the commissioning process, preferably during design development.
-The Commissioning Plan is updated during the course of a project to reflect changes in planning, schedule, or other supplemental information as warranted.
-The precertification information is suggested to be included as a section of this Plan.
+The Commissioning Plan is updated during the course of a project to reflect changes in planning, schedule, or other supplemental information added as warranted.